 - If you do not have an official hold notice for litigation, audit, investigation, freedom of information act request, or other official hold, then you may destroy the records.
 You must clear any holds with the office placing the hold before destroying.
 You may contact the University Record Manager to confirm any known holds on records at email@example.com or 757-755-5427.

 - Complete a Certificate of Records Destruction (RM3) (insert hyperlink to(RM3 Form) and submit it to the Records Management Office.
-You may submit your RM3 Form one of two ways (SCANS, COPIES OR FAXES ARE NOT ACCEPTABLE):
+You may submit your RM3 Form one of two ways:

-- Complete the form in the Word format and save the form (Do not print and scan).
-Attach the word document to an email and send to firstname.lastname@example.org requesting review for approval.
+- Complete the form in the PDF format, sign, scan to an email and send to firstname.lastname@example.org requesting review for approval.
 You will receive a response within 2 working days with further instructions.

 - Print the form and send it with original signature in Line 10 only, to Information Technology Services, c/o Bruce White, University Records Manager.
 You will receive the form back with an approval to destroy.